 The win guaranteed his legacy could be filed away safely from the ‘Greatest player to never win a Major’ tag that was still looming large over Montgomerie – who finished six strokes back in a tie for 13th.

 Watch: The story of the 2001 Open Championship – T

 But in many ways, Duval’s defining moment in the game, certainly with British golf fans, was still to come.
 After tapping in for a two-putt par and a three-shot win over Niclas Fasth, the American, with his Nike baseball cap and perma-shades now removed, addressed the galleries as he accepted the Claret Jug.

 Delivered with poise and charm, Duval thanked the British public, spoke of his love for the game on these shores, and regaled them with a story from his early playing days, highlighting the intelligence of golf fans in the UK.
 Given such poetic license, Duval stood taller than ever before.
 It was, and still is, one of the most cherished moments in Open Championship history.

 And then, like some kind of mythical comic book hero, he was gone; a slide down the rankings taking him to depths as low as 434 just three years later and 882 in 2009 as his game became brittle and decayed due to a series of injuries, swing changes and a well-reported bout of vertigo.

 It was an alarming turnaround in fortunes but in many ways it tells its own tale; unmasked and with his guard finally down, Duval would never be the same man in a golfing sense.

-You might not see much of it, but you’ll definitely see some of the Duval magic that, for a limited time only, made him one of the finest golfers of his generation.
+Still, it is good to remember the Duval magic that, for a limited time only, made him one of the finest golfers of his generation.